forestgrape/coronavirus/4_immunological/antibodies.md

 # Antibodies

-> Mainly online for the references.
+> Mainly online for the references and not yet announced in updates.
 Many of references are relevant for the chapter [Hypothesis on the Tropism of Omicron](../2_biological/omicron.md), where the possible of a changed tropism of the omicron variant and possible ADE effects are discussed.

+> **in early work**

-> **in work, subject to changes, to be checked**
+> **subject to changes, to be checked**

 ## Summary
 Antibodies are composed of two fragments:
-* Fab (fragment antigen binding) which determines the specific antigens recognized.
+* F_ab (fragment antigen binding) which determines the specific antigens recognized.
-* Fc (fragment crystallizable) which determines structural properties, the kinetics and instruction for the immune system.
+* F_c (fragment crystallizable) which determines structural properties, the kinetics and encodes instructions to the immune system.

 Which antibody is produced depends on the immune stimulant and its locations.

-Antibodies have different effector functions to handle antigens:
+Antibodies have direct effects by binding and thereby preventing the function (neutralizing activity) or by opsonizing the antigens for follow up handling.
 * _Neutralization:_ Antibodies can render the antigen incapable to function i.e. the antigen is neutralized.
 Examples:
   * an antibody to the RBD of coronavirus spikes can prevent the spike to bind to its target receptor.
 Antibodies with such effects are called neutralizing antibodies.
   * Antibodies can neutralized toxic enzymes [to confirm and cite].